isabella232/win32-pr.es-es/desktop-src/TSF/msimtfiswindowfiltered.md

 ## <a name="remarks"></a>Observaciones

-Una ventana se puede filtrar por IActiveIMMApp:: FilterClientWindows.
+IActiveIMMApp::FilterClientWindows puede filtrar una ventana.

 ## <a name="requirements"></a>Requisitos